---

 ```

 4. Create a new [HTTPRoute](https://gateway.envoyproxy.io/docs/tasks/extensibility/ext-proc/#grpc-external-processing-service) resource to route traffic on the path /mywaf to the backend service.
-Additionally, set up a request buffer limit to restrict how much the Next-Gen WAF agent inspects.
+Optional, but recommended, set up a request buffer limit to restrict how much the Next-Gen WAF agent inspects.

 ```yaml